 Crowdfunding is one of the latest ways to raise funds for a startup, but sadly, it is also not too reliable.
 There are different websites where you need to register your startup plan, and if people think that your idea is worth their money, you will get a tremendous result.

-One such example is of Oculus Rift, a VR technology company.
+One such example is Oculus Rift, a VR technology company.
 Its founders started its crowdfunding campaign in 2012 with a goal of raising $250,000.
 Thanks to their startup idea, the company was able to garner $2.4 million.
 Later on, the company did so well that Facebook decided to buy it for a total of $2 billion.
 Now, you can well imagine what miracle crowdfunding can do.

-If you are a startup and thinking of going big, you do require funding and if you are wealthy enough to start on your own, then you are good to go!
+If you are a startup thinking of going big, then you do require funding.
+But in case, you are wealthy enough to start on your own, then you are good to go!